 - Avoid a lengthy probate court process that can drag on for months or even years and become a public spectacle as well.
 With a trust, much of that delay can be avoided, and the entire process is private.
 Settling an estate through a traditional will may trigger the probate court process, in which a judge, not your children or other beneficiaries, has final say on who gets what.

 - A Trust can protect privacy by saving your beneficiaries from unwanted scrutiny or solicitation.

 - Have one person in control to manage all assets- If you have children who live out of state it is a good idea.
-The Trust enables the trustee to be in charge rather than having every decision subject to approval of multiple persons.
+The Trust enables the trustee to be in charge rather than having every decision subject to approval of multiple persons and signatures.

 - Pass assets quickly.

 - There are many kinds of trusts such as – Living trusts, Revocable and Irrevocable trusts, Marital or A-B trusts, Credit Shelter Trusts, Special Needs Trusts, and Charitable Remainder Trusts.

 - If you would like someone else to accept management responsibility for some or all of your property.